-Fermin’s jamón ibérico de bellota is the pinnacle of Spain’s cured ham tradition, made from free-range Ibérico pigs that roam the dehesa woodlands and feast on acorns during the montanera season.
-This acorn-rich diet, combined with the breed’s unique ability to store fat within the muscle, creates exceptional marbling that melts effortlessly on the tongue.
-Cured slowly in the mountain air of La Alberca, Salamanca, the ham develops deep, complex flavors—nutty, buttery, and lingering with notes of toasted hazelnut and warm spice.
+The pinnacle of Spain’s cured ham tradition, COVAP Jamón Ibérico de Bellota is made from 100% purebred Ibérico pigs that roam freely through the dehesa woodlands of Los Pedroches and feast on acorns during the montanera season—often called pata negra, the black-label standard of authentic Iberian charcuterie.
+This acorn-rich diet, combined with the breed’s unique ability to store oleic acid-rich fat within the muscle, creates exceptional marbling that melts effortlessly on the tongue.
+Cured slowly for up to 48 months in the natural drying cellars of the Valle de Los Pedroches, Córdoba—a landscape of century-old holm oak forests with a microclimate prized for its ideal curing conditions—the ham develops deep, complex flavors: nutty, buttery, and lingering with notes of toasted hazelnut and warm spice.

 - Pairings: Rioja Gran Reserva, Ribera del Duero, Amontillado Sherry, aged Manchego, Idiazábal, Marcona almonds.